PhD, HARVARD UNIVERSITY

 Global and Regional Studies

-Honors Program: develops and manages program (~250 students) that cultivates excellence among high-achieving students
+Honors Program: developed and managed program (~250 students), cultivating excellence among high-achieving students

 BOARD MEMBER/CHAIR/PRESIDENT